signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/17-auto-coding-suggestion-setup.md

 #### Periodic Activities

-To apply the Automatic Coding Suggestion, it is required to run the functions **ExFlow Coding Set IDs for Coding Suggestions** and **ExFlow Creating Automatic Coding Suggestions**. <br/>
+To apply the Automatic Coding Suggestion, it is required to run the functions **ExFlow Coding Set IDs for Coding Suggestions** and **ExFlow Creating Auto Coding Suggestions**. <br/>

-First time use of Automatic Coding suggestion will need both of these jobs to be run at least once.
+First time use of Auto Coding suggestion will need both of these jobs to be run at least once.
 Following that, recurrence can be adjusted in the corresponding Job Queue Entries.

 ![Periodic Activities](@site/static/img/media/exflow-menu-005-periodic-activities.png)